psai2002/Resume-parser-using-Gemini-API/README.md

 5. Finally, displays the extracted output in pandas dataframe.

 * The code is written in python.
-* Install python in system.
+* Install python in your system.

 **Import modules:**
 - pandas